 That’s excessive, but I actually liked to do that in my research days to a) make sure the test wasn’t doing anything weird and b) that there weren’t really weak positives I was missing (if a sample came up late (never saw one above 45) I would use a suite of other PCR tests to investigate further.

-The point is that after 55 cycles of amplifying nucleic extracts from human respiratory tracts samples, the only thing that crossed the threshold (red line in the figure below) was the positive control (a known extract of HPIV-4 RNA).
+The point is that after 55 cycles of amplifying nucleic extracts from human respiratory tract samples, the only thing that crossed the threshold (red line in the figure below) was the positive control (a known extract of HPIV-4 RNA).
 I have the same sort of data for other viruses.

 Thirty-something and biological variability